 With more than 37 years of combined legal experience, our attorneys can help you fight for the MAXIMUM amount of compensation you deserve.
 We will use our resources and legal knowledge to help guide you through the entire litigation process.
 Our main office is located in Knoxville, Tennessee and we are proud to serve the following areas:

 and many more local towns and cities.
 Dont hesitate to contact our offices today at (865) 247-0080 to schedule your free, no-obligation case consultation.
-Our intake staff members will connect you with one of our truck accident lawyers best suited in handling your claim after a few initial questions about your case.
+Our intake staff members will connect you with one of our truck accident lawyers in Knoxville best suited in handling your claim after a few initial questions about your case.

 If you would prefer to contact us online, fill out the FREE CASE REVIEW form located at the top right hand corner of this page.
 Its 100% free to submit.